The National Survey on Health and Disability (NSHD)

 Proxy completionType of proxy (family member, PAS, service provider, etc.); how proxy assisted respondent

-Continued impacts of COVID-19availability of PPE; impact of stay-at-home orders and/or social isolation; vaccination status
+COVID-19Access, results, date of most recent positive test; multiple infections; severity, long-term effects; availability of PPE; impact of stay-at-home orders and/or social isolation; vaccination status

 Long COVIDdoctor diagnosed v. not doctor diagnosed; impact of Long COVID on usual activities (driving, sleep, mental health, fatigue, mood, caring for others. caring for self, etc.)